Kamil09092004/ecommerce/README.md

-# PHP eCommerce Website with Tracking, Sharing, and Dynamic Pricing
+# PHP E-Commerce Website with Tracking, Sharing, and Dynamic Pricing

 This project is a full-featured **eCommerce web application** developed in **PHP**, with dynamic product tracking, view-based pricing, and social sharing capabilities.
 It allows users to browse products, track orders, share products, and benefit from dynamic pricing strategies based on popularity.